Shelf Life: How to Style the Perfect Shelf

 Strictly speaking, shelf styling is a skill that involves more heart than head, which means more art than science.
 We can’t give you an exact recipe on how style a shelf to perfection, but that doesn’t mean there aren’t key ingredients to consider when designing a pleasing display in your home.
 Let us show you the Liberty way.

 Make an inventory of what you’re working with.
-Start by envisioning what pieces you want to place together, and how you want to create cohesion.
-Approach the shelf (whether that’s one long open shelf or an entire bookcase) as a whole zone - giving the eye some obvious focal points, and places to rest the eye: aka low visual moments.
-This technique helps your space to look curated and thought out – not piled high with everything you own stuffed onto it.
+Start by envisioning which pieces you want to place together, and how you want to create cohesion.
+Approach the shelf (whether that’s one long open shelf or an entire bookcase) as a whole zone - giving the eye some obvious focal points, and places to rest: aka low visual moments.
+This technique helps your space to look curated and thought out – not piled high with everything you own.

 Next, you want to begin grouping your objects by size, styling your largest items first to create anchors to work around.
 Art and picture frames are perfect for adding height and warmth to layer upon.
-Elin PK’s Sunflowers On A Summer Evening Print, £48 will work to inject some life to your decor, particularly when housed in a PLTY Yellow Solid Oak Wood Frame, £32 (we are maximalists, overall).
+Elin PK’s Sunflowers On A Summer Evening Print will work to inject some life to your decor.
 Pick out accent colours from your chosen art and distribute the tones throughout your shelf-scape.

 TIP: it helps to place all of your similar objects at the same time so you can see the common thread in your pieces, and consider what you might want to add (e.g style all your artwork, stack-up your books, then add ornaments).

-Create groupings with medium and smaller objects to fill in the spaces that large pieces don’t occupy.
-Stacking books is one of our go-to’s as they have a lot of visual weight, so try playing around with styling them both horizontally and vertically, and adding personality with quirky bookends like Sophia Enjoy Thinking’s Venus Bookends, £140 or a large vase for contrast.
-Magazines also work well for this look too, giving you the perfect excuse to get out your archive The Liberty Book copies you just aren’t ready to part with yet!
+Create groupings with medium and smaller objects to fill in the spaces between larger pieces.
+Stacking books is one of our go-to’s as they have a lot of visual weight, so try playing around with styling them both horizontally and vertically, and adding personality with quirky bookends like L'Objet's Lito Bookends or a large vase for contrast.
+Magazines also work well for this too, giving you the perfect excuse to get out archive copies of The Liberty Book you just aren’t ready to part with yet!
 Breaking up hard lines with more organic items in your separate vignettes helps to introduce variety – a shelf that wows is one packed with different elements that get people talking.

 TIP: when grouping items, always work to a Rule Of 3 for a fool-proof formula.
 Items arranged in odd numbers are more visually appealing to the human eye as they tend to look more dynamic.